MatthieuMordrel/productivity-app/README.md

 - Add custom sound options
 - Add a settings to set the start time to now visible on the main page
 - Ensure that the tooltip works on click too
+- Create a page describing the most productive rythm to follow (52/17 rule, pomodoro technique, ultradian cycles)

 Design